Depression and Diet: New Study Finds Link - ExBulletin

 in Canada alone Estimate One in four Canadians suffers from depression severe enough to require treatment at some point in their lives.

-High-Inflammatory Foods to Avoid or Limit, According to Harvard Medical School include: refined carbohydrates, french fries or other fried foods, pops and other sugary drinks, red and processed meats, margarine, shortening, lard.
+High-Inflammatory Foods to Avoid or Limit, According to Harvard Medical School includeContain: Refined carbohydrates, french fries or other fried foods, pops and other sugary drinks, red and processed meats, margarine, shortening, lard.

 Nutrient-rich foods such as leafy greens, nuts, tomatoes, olive oil, fatty fish, and fruits should be consumed as part of an anti-inflammatory diet.